ebanks31/JavaSpringMVCHibernateStoreWebsiteProject/README.txt

 I also have "Test Classes"  folder to show test classes including integation and unit tests.

 I am still working on these unit and integration test as I learned how to test using the Spring MVC framework.

+There is also logging that used for testing to make sure everything works.
+I insecure logs such as getting a person's Id from database and their name.
+I left these in for my testing purposes.
+I will remove them eventually when I created all the unit and integration tests to ensure everything works properly.